 Pack Foods That Don’t Require Cooking in the Rain

 Hot camp food is great.
 But if it’s raining too hard, a warm meal is probably off the menu.
-If all you packed were dehydrated meals that require boiling water or raw burgers and dogs, you’re in — to keep the culinary jokes going — a bit of a pickle.
+If all you packed were dehydrated meals or freeze-dried dog food that requires boiling water or raw burgers and dogs, you’re in — to keep the culinary jokes going — a bit of a pickle.
 Always pack a few ready-to-eat meals or snacks because you can’t build a fire or use a camp stove in your tent.
 If you’re an intrepid outdoorsman, however, you can build a fire in the rain while camping with a bit of practice.

 Don’t Forget to Bring Stuff to Do